virtualcitySYSTEMS/map-ui/documentation/CONTENT_TREE.md

 ### Groups

 - [GroupContentTreeItem](../src/contentTree/groupContentTreeItem.js): A clickable group item.
 When clicked, every child with a state not NONE will also be clicked.
 The group will only forward click events to visible and not disabled children.
+- [NodeContentTreeItem](../src/contentTree/nodeContentTreeItem.js): A group item which has _no click handler_ and does not show the state of the children.

 ```js
 /**